evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ---
 layout: post
-title:  "what is program synthesis"
+title:  "a typical synthesis problem"
-permalink: /what-is-synthesis/
+permalink: /typical-synthesis-problem/
 ---

 As [Leslie](https://people.csail.mit.edu/lpk/) puts it, you must _define_ the problem first before _solving_ it.
 This post is about how to define and analyize a typical synthesis problem, along with a naive solution.